willfindlay/4109final/answers.md

 **WARNING:** This contains answers to all the multiple choice questions in [the practice document](./study.pdf).
 Try them yourself first.

-If you find any mistakes, please opem an issue or make a PR.
+If you find any mistakes, please open an issue or make a PR.

 ## Provided Questions